Bumblebee (film)

-Bumblebee (stylized as BumbleBee and sometimes marketed as Transformers: Bumblebee) is a 2018 science fiction action film based on the Transformers toy line character.
-Directed by Travis Knight and written by Christina Hodson, it is the sixth installment in the Transformers film series and a prequel to the 2007 film.
+Bumblebee is a 2018 science fiction action film based on the Transformers toy line character.
+Directed by Travis Knight and written by Christina Hodson, it is the sixth installment in the Transformers film series.
 It stars Hailee Steinfeld, John Cena, Jorge Lendeborg Jr., John Ortiz, Jason Drucker, and Pamela Adlon.
 Set in 1987, the film follows Bumblebee being sent to Earth for refuge and befriending a teenage girl named Charlie.

 The film premiered on December 3, 2018, at the Sony Center in Berlin, and was released in the United States on December 21, by Paramount Pictures.
 It received generally positive reviews from critics, who praised its action sequences, Steinfeld's performance, Knight's direction, visuals, and the 1980s setting.
 It was a box office success, grossing $468 million against a production budget between $102–135 million.

 It was followed by Transformers: Rise of the Beasts in June 2023.

 Plot

 On the planet of Cybertron, the Autobots, led by Optimus Prime, are on the verge of losing their war against the Decepticons and prepare to evacuate the planet.
 Decepticon forces led by Starscream, Soundwave, and Shockwave intercept the Autobots during their evacuation, and Optimus sends Autobot scout B-127 to Earth in an escape pod to set up a base of operations while he stays behind to fend off the Decepticons.
 B-127 reaches Earth and crash-lands in California in 1987, disrupting a training exercise by Sector 7, a secret government agency tasked with monitoring extraterrestrial activity on Earth.
 Colonel Jack Burns presumes B-127 to be hostile and orders his men to attack the Autobot.
 B-127 scans a Willys MB jeep and flees to a nearby mine, where he is ambushed by the Decepticon Blitzwing.
-When B-127 refuses to reveal Optimus's whereabouts, Blitzwing tears out his voice box and damages his memory core, before B-127 manages to kill the Decepticon with one of his own missiles.
+When B-127 refuses to reveal Optimus's whereabouts, Blitzwing tears out his voice box and damages his memory core with a spike-like blade in anger, before B-127 manages to kill the Decepticon with one of his own missiles.
 B-127 scans a nearby 1967 yellow Volkswagen Beetle before collapsing from his injuries.

 Elsewhere, Charlie Watson, who is depressed by the death of her father and resentful of her mother Sally's relationship with her new boyfriend Ronald, finds the Beetle in a local scrapyard owned by her Uncle Hank, who gives it to her as an 18th-birthday present.
 When trying to start it, Charlie accidentally activates a homing signal that is detected by the Decepticons Shatter and Dropkick while they interrogate and kill Cliffjumper on one of Saturn's moons.
 The two Decepticons head to Earth, acquire human-made vehicle forms, and encounter Sector 7; pretending to be peacekeepers, they persuade the agency to help them capture B-127, despite Burns' objections.